edavis10/redmine-stuff-to-do-plugin/README.markdown

 # Redmine Stuff To Do Plugin

 The Stuff To Do plugin allows a user to order and prioritize the issues and projects they are doing into a specific order.
 It will also allow other privileged users to reorder the user's workload.
-Master branch supports version 2.x only.
+Master branch supports version 2.x and 2.3.3.
+More versions are to be tested.
 Previous versions use 0.4.0.

 ![StuffToDo](img/StuffToDo.png "Stuff to Do")